ContestedWheel/EvalEvalEval-BD/Evals/README.md

 - leave_server: Makes the bot leave a server ID of your choice.
 (R)

-- list_all_servers: Lists all servers the bot is in
+- list_100_servers: Lists the top 100 servers the bot is in.

 - send_message: Makes the bot send a message in the same channel or any channel ID.
 (R)